WeblateOrg/weblate/docs/admin/projects.rst

 Merge
    Upstream repository changed are merged into Weblate one.
-The merge utilizes fast-forward when possbile.
+The merge utilizes fast-forward when possible.
 This is the safest way, but might produce a lot of merge commits.

 Merge without fast-forward